What is remittance?

 As stated, the remittance system is broken, which means companies have tried to fix it to some extent.
 We can mention a couple like Wise, Remitly, Revolut, Worldremit, etc.

 - digital (most adults in developing economies prefer mobile banking over traditional systems), and;

 - cost effective in some places (which can be a true asset when one’s country is concerned).

-However, as previously mentioned, the market is highly competitive and difficult to enter for a reason of 1. infrastructure where lots of partners and compliances are required, and 2. trust, as money is a touchy subject, especially in places where it doesn’t flow easily.
+However, as previously mentioned, the market is highly competitive and difficult to enter for a reason of 1. infrastructure which requires a variety of partners and compliances, and 2. trust, as money is a touchy subject, especially in places where it doesn’t flow easily.

 As a matter of fact, actors within the industry are numerous, and change depending on the continent and the country.
 Therefore, a deep, complete shift of the remittance industry requires resources companies may not have.
-In fact, for a remittance infrastructure to be flawless, the company must focus on finding the right local partners for each country it is willing to cover.
+In fact, a flawless remittance infrastructure requires the company to focus on finding the right local partners for each country it is willing to cover.
 This process is time consuming, and, to be fair, a total brainer.

 Also, these companies do not solve two major problems:

 - the fact that a high proportion of adults do not have access to financial services, and;

 - the dependency issue due to financial illiteracy.